Kawasaki Heavy Industries: Shipbuilding

 Shipbuilding is the historical industry in which Kawasaki Heavy Industries was created and developed, as from the company's 1878 founding as the Kawasaki Dockyard Co.

 Kawasaki Shipbuilding Corporation is a wholly owned subsidiary of Kawasaki Heavy Industries.
 Its product range include high-performance LNG and LPG carriers, container ships, bulk carriers and VLCCs, as well as submarines.
 The company is also involved in the development of offshore structures and research vessels.

 Kawasaki also produces marine machinery and equipment, including main engines, propulsion systems, steering gears, deck and fishing machinery.

 Kawasaki has shipyards at Kobe and Sakaide, Kagawa.
 (Kagawa Prefecture).
 The company also builds ships as a part of joint ventures with COSCO in China, i.e. the Nantong COSCO KHI Ship Engineering Co., Ltd.(NACKS), in Nantong, China, and the Dalian COSCO KHI Ship Engineering Co., Ltd.(DACKS), in Dalian, China.

+On 3 July 2024, the Japanese Defence Ministry announced an investigation into bribery allegations between Kawasaki and Maritime Self-Defence Force personnel over submarine repair contracts.
+Kawasaki will also set up its own inspection panel to look into fictitious transactions and slush funds.